ywwg/art-guidelines/art-core-guidelines.md

 Returning projects may apply for a Legacy Grant.
 Legacy Grants are meant for projects that are returning, and only need minor funding for repairs, upgrades, etc.  Projects that are undergoing a large overhaul must either be self-funded or apply for a creativity grant.
 The Legacy Grant offers a returning project a grant for $100 or less to improve upon a previous grant.

-### Silk Grants
+### Lace Grants

-Silk Grants are multi-event grants.
+Lace Grants are multi-event grants.
 These are for NEW projects (not currently existing projects).
 Projects must be spectacular, and be present at both Firefly Arts Festival and FIGMENT Boston.
-Silk Grants are eligible for up to $1000.00 of funding.
+Lace Grants are eligible for up to $1000.00 of funding.

 ### Temple Grant